DabblerDK/MEP-SW-ESP32/README.md

 Multipurpose Expansion Port (MEP) ESP32 Software for OSGP Smart Meters

 ---
-# This hardware will not be updated any further as I no longer have access to a NES Smart Meter.
+# This software will not be updated any further as I no longer have access to a NES Smart Meter.
 Read more here: https://www.dabbler.dk/index.php/2023/10/31/echelon-nes-smart-meters-probably-our-final-post-on-this-topic/
 ---

 This is the repository holding the Software for OSGP Smart Meters (i.e. Echelon or NES).
 Please: